JunYuHuang/top-chess-cli/Planning.md

 It is BLACK (Human Player 2)'s turn.
 ❕ Move your king out of check to another square.
-Enter your move in Long Algebraic Notation (e.g. 'e2e3' to move your pawn from 'e2' to 'e3' as WHITE) or '!save' to save the game:
+Enter your move in Long Algebraic Notation
+(e.g. 'e2e3' to move the pawn at 'e2' to 'e3' as WHITE)
+or '!save' to save the game:

 ```